-What do YOU say in the first five minutes you meet someone?
+What do You say in the first five minutes you meet someone?
 Do you tell them you’re poly or not?
-I do now.

-I was in line for a concert a few weeks back, and there was waaaay too many people in line (grrr to those who chose that venue for Jidenna.)
-He needed a much bigger place to share his music, but I digress.
+I was in line for a concert a few weeks back, and there was waaaay too many people in line.

 It was automatic for them to ask questions like, “Where do you work?” or “Is that a management position?” or “Do you own a car?” or “Do you rent or own?” and other surface job-interview-like questions with little emotion.
 NOTHING about their happiness at their job, nothing about their personality, the books they read, the art they love or hate, nothing personal, nothing passionate, nothing vulnerable or REAL.